Bath Roller Derby: Five Nations Roller Derby Championships

 The league participated in the British Roller Derby Championships 2015 Women T4 South West tier.
 They played Wiltshire Roller Derby, North Devon Roller Derby, Bridgend Roller Derby and Riot City Ravens, winning three out of their four games.
-This performance qualified them for Women T4 Playoffs - Western, where they won against North Wales Roller Derby, 165-128, but lost to Wirral Roller Derby's Savage Lilies, 294-78.
+This performance qualified them for Women T4 Playoffs - Western, where they won against North Wales Roller Derby, 165–128, but lost to Wirral Roller Derby's Savage Lilies, 294–78.

 In 2016, they found themselves in Women Tier 3 South.
 They had a difficult start to the competition, losing their first four games against North Devon Roller Derby, Kent Roller Derby, Cornwall Roller Derby and Surrey Roller Girls, before beating Plymouth City Roller Derby.

-A restructured tournament in 2017 saw the league in the Womens T3 Regional tier.
+A restructured tournament in 2017 saw the league in the Women's T3 Regional tier.
 They faced Granite City Roller Derby, Norfolk Roller Derby, Sheffield Steel Roller Derby, North Devon Roller Derby, Dorset Roller Girls, Riot City Ravens and Cornwall Roller Derby.

-In 2018, they were promoted to Womens T2 UKRDA National in a further-restructured competition.
+In 2018, they were promoted to Women's T2 UKRDA National in a further-restructured competition.
 They won their game against North Devon Roller Derby, but lost all their other games against SWAT Roller Derby, Royal Windsor Roller Derby, London Roller Derby's Batter C Power (C).

-Their performance qualified them in 2019 to compete in the Womens T1 Premier tier.
+Their performance qualified them in 2019 to compete in the Women's T1 Premier tier.
 They faced up to London Roller Derby's Batter C Power, Norfolk Roller Derby, SWAT Roller Derby and Cambridge Rollerbillies.

 In 2021, the British Championships rebranded as the Five Nations Roller Derby Championships.